whatsoevan/evanxme/src/pages/now.md

 ---
-layout: ../layouts/BaseLayout.astro
+layout: ../layouts/MarkdownPostLayout.astro
 title: "/now"
+pubDate: 2024-12-12
+author: "Evan Xu"
+description: ""
+tags: []
 ---

-# /now

 ## what I'm up to

-- Building this blog out!
+- Building this blog!
-  - TODO: make the tags look better/useable..
-  - TODO: make the blog post list look better.
 - Getting back into programming for fun.
-- Writing blog posts to document my progress!

 ## on my watch list